mfeemster/keysharp/README.md

 * If .NET 7 is not installed on your machine, you need to download and run the ".NET Desktop Runtime" installer from [here](https://dotnet.microsoft.com/en-us/download/dotnet/7.0).
 * Download and run the Keysharp installer from the [Downloads](https://bitbucket.org/mfeemster/keysharp/downloads/) page.
 	+ The install path can be optionally added to the $PATH varible, so you can run it from the command line from anywhere.
+		+ The path entry will be removed upon uninstall.
-	+ It also registeres Keysharp.exe as the default program to open .ks files.
+	+ It also registers Keysharp.exe as the default program to open .ks files.
 So after installing, double click any .ks file to run it.

 ### Portable Run on Windows ###
 * Download and unzip the zip file from the [Downloads](https://bitbucket.org/mfeemster/keysharp/downloads/) page.